Teepee built at school to allow social distancing

 New government guidelines have set out ways for schools across England to allow children back from next month.

-Headteacher Gill Mitchell told BBC Look East that children would be "supervised to wash their hands" before entering any new or redesigned classrooms.
+Headteacher Gill Mitchell told BBC Look East's Debbie Tubby that children would be "supervised to wash their hands" before entering any new or redesigned classrooms.

 -